 JPMorgan Chase buys troubled First Republic Bank after U.S. government takeover

-JPMorgan Chase, one of the biggest banks in the U.S., is buying failed First Republic Bank's deposits and a "substantial amount of their assets and certain liabilities," JPMorgan Chase said in a press release Monday.
+JPMorgan Chase has bought failed First Republic Bank's deposits and a "substantial amount of their assets and certain liabilities," JPMorgan Chase said in a press release Monday.

-The California Department of Financial Protection and Innovation announced early Monday that First Republic had been closed and put into the receivership of the the Federal Deposit Insurance Corporation (FDIC) and then sold to JPMorgan.
+The purchase caps a rocky week for First Republic, which is based in California and has locations in eight states.
+Its stock tumbled so much last week that the New York Stock Exchange halted trading several dozen times.

-This marks the third time the U.S. government has taken control of a U.S. lender this year.
+The Federal Deposit Insurance Corporation (FDIC) briefly took control of it over the weekend, before overseeing the sale in what it describes as a competitive bidding process.

 The government protected bank customers, but it didn't bail out shareholders who were wiped out.